Skinny Bitch: A No-Nonsense, Tough-Love Guide for Savvy Girls Who Want To Stop Eating Crap and Start Looking Fabulous!

 There are so many wishy-washy diet books out there that are a waste of time reading.

-But this one tells people exactly what they DON’T want to hear (AKA, the truth), and that is, that you shouldn’t be eating ‘crap’ that’s not food and that if your ultimate goal is to be skinny, it will take tons of self-discipline and a complete depravation of the processed, fatty foods you’re used to.
+But this one tells people exactly what they DON’T want to hear, and that is, that you shouldn’t be eating ‘crap’ that’s not food and that if your ultimate goal is to be skinny, it will take tons of self-discipline and a complete depravation of the processed, fatty foods you’re used to.

 Naturally the reactions to this book have been mixed.

-Ursula Hirschkorn in the Daily Mail criticised the authors' "simplistic theory, that the secret of weight loss is just to eat healthy food.
-Oh if it were that easy, we'd all be size eight.”
-Well…it actually is (and isn’t) that easy and eating healthy food isn’t actually a “secret” to weight loss, it’s a fact.
+Ursula Hirschkorn in the Daily Mail criticized the authors' "simplistic theory, that the secret of weight loss is just to eat healthy food.
+Oh, if it were that easy, we'd all be size eight.”
+Well…it actually is (and isn’t) that easy, and eating healthy food isn’t actually a “secret” to weight loss.
+It’s a fact.

 The nature of the advice is simple.
 Stay away from processed food, meat, eggs and dairy.

 It’s just that in our modern-day world, most people have forgotten the fact that real food grown in the ground is the healthiest.
 But hopefully, after reading this book, most will be able to take a different look at our terrible western diet of processed food, red meat and an overload of dairy.
 “Have No Faith: Governmental Agencies Don’t Give a Shit About Your Health.”